hashicorp/docker-vault/README.md

 This is a work in progress.
 The contents here aim to be a new repo under https://github.com/docker-library/, and the docs folder aims to eventually be a folder under https://github.com/docker-library/docs, but is included here so we can iterate on feedback before we open the PRs.

+The base images used here are built from the scripts in https://github.com/hashicorp/docker-base.

 # About this Repo

 This is the Git repo of the Docker [official image](https://docs.docker.com/docker-hub/official_repos/) for [consul](https://registry.hub.docker.com/_/consul/).
 See [the Docker Hub page](https://registry.hub.docker.com/_/consul/) for the full readme on how to use this Docker image and for information regarding contributing and issues.